docs

 - ERAs with BPR reconciliation failures are flagged before any CLP-level posting begins

-Medi's honest claim is not that ERA posting is easy or that everything auto-posts cleanly.
-The honest claim is that the workflow surfaces what needs review, keeps exceptions actionable, and leaves an audit trail that holds up under scrutiny.
-See billing-company operations for how ERA posting fits into the broader revenue-cycle operating model.
+Medi does not claim ERA posting is easy or that everything auto-posts cleanly.
+The claim is narrower: the workflow surfaces what needs review, keeps exceptions actionable, and leaves an audit trail that holds up under scrutiny.
+See billing-company operations for how ERA posting fits the broader revenue-cycle operating model.

 What Medi does not claim: